maxeymr/meanstack_docker/README.md

 1. Setup Docker Compose
    From your root home directory, cd to the meanstack directory: cd meanstack

-Run the following command to create a docker compose yml file: touch docker-compose.yml and add the following text to the file&
+Run the following command to create a docker compose yml file: touch docker-compose.yml and add the following text to the file

 ```
 version: '2' #docker-compose version